adonisjs/v5-docs/content/reference/database/query-client.md

 ---

 ### getAllTypes
 Returns an array of all the database custom types.
-The method works only with **Postgres and Redshift**
+The method works only with **Postgres and Redshift**.

 ```ts
 const types = await client.getAllTypes()